-Jealousy is a strong word which gets used daily.
-In fact, I would argue that it is a household word.
+Jealousy is a strong word that gets used daily.
+I would argue that it is a household word.
 As it is with my other articles, I will not bore you in attempting to define the word but I try I communicate the significance of this topic experientially.

 Unfortunately, we were not successful.
 Our long road trips to Illorin became futile.